JackSSS/Catch/README.md

 ### Version
 0.4.0

-**NOT INTENDED AS A REPLACEMENT FOR DAILING 9-1-1.
-WHEN IN DANGER DAIL 9-1-1.**
+**NOT INTENDED AS A REPLACEMENT FOR DIALING 9-1-1.
+WHEN IN DANGER DIAL 9-1-1.**

 Amongst other safety measures, this app may be used to check-in with a contact list or alert the list when in danger.